Will Medicare Cover My Plastic Surgery in Melbourne VIC?

 - Best Tips for Dealing with Medicare when having Plastic Surgery

 Who decides if I meet the Medicare criteria?

 If you are embarking upon plastic surgery for a recognised medical purpose, the first step is to obtain a referral letter from your family GP to go and see a specialist.
 In order to be covered by Medicare, you need to ensure that the specialist you’re referred a RACS Surgeon, preferably an accredited plastic surgeon with the Australian Society of Plastic Surgeons

 Plastic Surgeons and “Cosmetic Surgeons” are NOT the same!
 Even though they sound similar they are different- and this makes a big difference when it comes to Medicare.
-Medicare and your Health Fund will only cover you if you approach a fully-trained and qualified accredited surgeon, not just a cosmetic doctor.
+Both Medicare and your Health Fund will only cover you if you approach a fully-trained and qualified accredited surgeon, not just a cosmetic doctor.

 Is my procedure covered by Medicare?

-The Medicare Benefits Schedule (MBS) is searchable online and is a great resource if you’re doing some preliminary research about your chosen procedure.
+The Medicare Benefits Schedule (MBS) is searchable online.
+Furthermore, it is a great resource if you’re doing some preliminary research about your chosen procedure.
 Below is an overview of some of the main types of plastic surgeries that are listed on the MBS:

 Will Medicare cover my Tummy Surgery?

 If you meet the strict criteria, Medicare will cover an Abdominoplasty/Tummy Tuck – find out more in this blog.